It’s hard to measure THC in bud or flower accurately enough to tax. Take a look at some of the science here.

 You don’t care about the truth of how the Number and Nature of Favours received.
 The tax base is the claimed Favours.
 So the boastful liar gets taxed just like the truthful Casanova.
 Understating Favours received equals modesty, which Swift might approve of.
 So unreported Favours aren’t taxed.

-OK, Swift was not serious.
-(He was a satirist.)
+OK, Swift was a satirist.
 But the approach of taxing claims, rather than something you can count and audit, is worth a look.

 There’s precedent.
 There was once a federal alternative corporate minimum tax on “book” income — the income corporations reported to shareholders.
 The idea was that corporations couldn’t have it both ways – telling shareholders they were profitable, and telling the federal government they weren’t.
 So they were taxed on what they told shareholders – despite federal tax breaks and loopholes.